error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 ## Introduction

-Implementing a subsytem of the bigger sensory stone project.
-This version is physically larger than the eventual implementation.
+This project is a stepping stone ( lol ) towards the implementation of the [sense stones project](https://github.com/error404notfound/making-embedded-systems-homework/tree/main/homework_week_1)
+In this version the focus is on the frame work of creating an interactive object that can be used at home for mindfullness exercises as well as being a tool for occupational therapy and free play.

 ## Application description